pinojs/pino/docs/pretty.md

 ```

 The reference implementation of such a module is the [`pino-pretty`][pp] module.
-To learn more about creating your own prettifier module, learn from the
+To learn more about creating a custom prettifier module, refer to the
 `pino-pretty` source code.

 Note: if the prettifier returns `undefined`, instead of a formatted line, nothing